dojo/docs/dijit/form/NumberSpinner.rst

 .. contents::
     :depth: 2

-The NumberSpinner is similar to `dijit.form.NumberTextBox <dijit/form/NumberTextBox>`_, but makes integer entry easier when small adjustments are required.
+The NumberSpinner is similar to :ref:`dijit.form.NumberTextBox <dijit/form/NumberTextBox>`, but makes integer entry easier when small adjustments are required.

 =====